0 0

 Lilly Maud died on 12 Aug 1989 in Hobart, Tasmania.
 They appear to have had three children.

-The 1939 Register shows him living with his widowed mother at 3, Fairleigh Rd, Chertsey, and working as an “aircraft fitter”.
-Previously Sidney served in the Royal Navy.
-He signed on for 12 years in 1922 but gained a “fee discharge” in 1924.
-Sidney was married in 1939 to Doris Bowman and he died in 1973.
+The 1939 Reg show him living with his widowed mother at 3, Fairleigh Rd, Chertsey, he is an “aircraft fitter.
+Previously Sidney served in the Royal Navy, he signed on for 12yrs in 1922 but gained a “fee discharge” in 1924.
+Sidney married in 1939 to Doris Bowman, he died in 1973.

 When Percy was admitted to the Ewell Epileptic Colony in 1909 his youngest sister Daisy Alice was yet to be born and his oldest sister, Henrietta Elizabeth, was planning her wedding the following year.
 When Percy died in 1914 war was looming, his father Henry William would soon enlist in the army and May Florence was to be married in the October.
-It makes me wonder how much Percy’ illness and admittance to the asylum impacted the family.
+It makes me wonder how much Percy’s illness and admittance to the asylum impacted the family.
 Was it a relief to have him “out of the way”?
 Did his death just get swept up in the turmoil of life?
-Perhaps we will find out more if we can access his hospital records in the future.

 Happy